- February 25, 2020

 Accidents are always unfortunate and can offset your life in unexpected ways.
 If you were in an accident that you believe to be the fault of another person or entity, it’s understandable to want to hold someone accountable.
 As bills pile up and those lost days at work start to take a toll, financial compensation can help to ease some of the burden.

 But how do you know whether your accident was due to someone else’s negligence?
-For this, it’s important to understand Texas negligence laws as they pertain to personal injury, especially the different types of negligence in Texas.
-Speak with a Texas personal injury lawyer to see whether you have a case.
+For this, it’s important to understand Texas negligence laws about personal injury, especially the different types of negligence in Texas.
+Our Texas personal injury lawyer at Crain Brogdon LLP will help you understand how negligence works and whether you have a case.

-Types of Negligence in Texas Personal Injury Cases
+Types of Texas Personal Injury Cases Where Negligence Applies

 - Workplace accidents due to a failure to create a safe workplace